The Playwright tool is becoming more popular in the market. It supports multiple operating systems, various languages, and browsers.

 Conclusion

 Playwright is a powerful tool for automating web application testing.
 Among its numerous features, locating elements for subsequent actions is a crucial aspect.
-This material covered the basic ways of finding HTML elements using Playwright locators.
+This material covered the basic ways of finding HTML elements using Playwright locators, considering the following DOM structure, utilizing attributes such as the title attribute to enhance element identification and interaction capabilities.